 Originally the CROOKSBURY LINE passed through the centre of this crossroad, but a refinement of the alignment moved the crossing of the line some 22 metres east.
 I mention this crossroad for two reasons; firstly, it is fairly unusual for a crossing of roads to be labelled as a ‘cross’.
-The possible implication is that it may have been the site of a medieval stone cross evolved from a much older site of significance.
-The location is remote and not near a village, all the nearby properties dating from the last hundred years.
+The possible implication is that it may have been the site of a medieval stone cross that evolved from a much older site of significance.
+The location is remote and not near a village, and all the nearby properties date from the last hundred years.
 Secondly, it is perfectly aligned with two barrows, known as Littleworth Clump, with a stretch of straight road which curves around the barrows as it reaches them.
 Although now covered with vegetation, the mounds would have been visible from the crossroad along the original trackway.
 This can be seen in the screenshot with the crossroad by the red location arrow and the barrows 400 metres to the north-west.
 The two barrows, very nearly touching each other, are both aligned with the road.

 The above Ordnance Survey extract shows clearly the road alignment through the barrows.